Category

 Read More

-In this video, I use a simple way to illustrate the gospel.
-All you need is a pen and paper.Watch more videos at the Mountainview YouTube channel.
+Richard Foster wrote in Celebration of Discipline: "Superficiality is the curse of our age.
+The doctrine of instant satisfaction is a primary spiritual problem.
+The desperate need today is not for a greater number of intelligent people, or gifted people, but for deep people."
+That book was published in 1978 … 42 years ago!
+I believe the world needs Christians who think – then act – like Jesus.
+But what doe that mean?Watch more videos at the Mountainview YouTube channel.
 Looking for a Speaking Coach?
 The most successful people are not always the smartest people.
 But they have one thing in common: they communicate well.
 I'd love to help you become a better communicator.
 Click here.
-Professor at Warner University church planter with Stadia former former president, Church Planters of the Rockies helped start 2 for-profit tech companies Need a Speaker or Presenter?
-Interested in having me speak for your church, conference, or organization?
-Follow this link to learn more.
+Professor at Warner University church planter with Stadia former former president, Church Planters of the Rockies masters in business administration (mba) helped start 2 for-profit tech companies Need a Speaker or Presenter?
+Interested in…

 Read More